-Additionally, the SEC has announced a proposal aimed at mandating the disclosure of certain greenhouse gas emissions and climate change-related risks for publicly traded U.S. companies, with similar laws and regulations related to the disclosure of greenhouse gas emissions and/or climate change-related risks enacted or proposed in California, the European Union, and various other jurisdictions.
 Compliance with any such new laws or regulations will be costly, time consuming, and, as a global commercial organization, require expenditure of our limited resources to be in compliance with the various standards across the jurisdictions in which we operate.
+Moreover, there can be no guarantee that we will be able to timely comply with such laws and regulations.
 Failure to adequately meet these new and upcoming disclosure requirements may affect the manner and locations in which we choose to conduct our business and could adversely affect our profitability and returns to our investors.